Health at Every Size® (HAES) 101

 What does Health at Every Size mean?

-There are five principles underlying Health at Every Size:
+There are four principles underlying Health at Every Size:

 Find more information on each principle on the ASDAH website.